 Each proxy is reviewed and voted by the industry analyst covering the stock.
-We believe proxy voting is a critical component of our engagement efforts and ability to drive change.
-As a result, we do not outsource this responsibility to a separate stewardship team, considering it a fundamental part of our investment due diligence and engagement.
+We do not outsource this responsibility to a separate stewardship team, as we consider it a fundamental part of our investment due diligence and engagement.

 The ESG team assists the industry analyst in making a vote determination, primarily on ESG items where either the specific issue falls outside of the scope of our policy or the industry analyst thinks it would be helpful to seek additional guidance.